fortellerq/notes/proxmox/proxmox.md

 ## Pre-requisites
 ### Hardware
+#### Motherboard & CPU
 For any of this to work well, your motherboard and CPU need to support hardware isolation which is called **IOMMU groupings**.
 I believe this technology is called VT-d in most motherboard BIOS.
 But just supporting and turning on VT-d is not enough. the motherboard's IOMMU groupings need to be separated enough.

 In layman's terms, this means the motherboard can allow some important hardware components (such as each PCI/PCIe slot) to be individually isolated and passed through to a Proxmox virtual machine.
 Without proper IOMMU groupings, hardware passthrough might be extremely painful or even impossible.

 This is why if you want a machine to run Proxmox or any other type 1 hypervisor with hardware pass-through, you should build a machine around that requirement.
 I believe that server motherboards will more likely satisfy this requirement, consumer motherboards will likely be hit or miss.

+For the CPU, it is not as important as long as it is x86, as it can be virtualised or emulated by KVM/Proxmox with decent speeds.
+Since retro OSes don't consume much CPU cycles, we should get decent speeds regardless.
+Not sure how this would work on an ARM based system as I have not tried.

 My modern machine has decent IOMMU groupings but not great.
 It has 3 long PCIe slots, 2 of which are separately grouped, which means I can pass through 2 GPUs to 2 different VMs.
 It has 3 PCIe x1 slots, but 2 out of 3 are disabled if one of the long PCIe slots mentioned above is occupied.
 This means I can have 1 main GPU for modern games, 1 retro GPU for XP/Vista, and 1 PCIe x1 slot for a sound card or whichever PCIe device (Note that my Sound Blaster XFi doesn't work on XP VMs for some strange reason).

+#### GPU
 Next, the GPU needs to support the OS.
 This means we need a GPU from the era that has drivers for the specific OS we need.
 For example:
 - Nvidia FX 5500 for Windows 98
 - Nvidia GTX 750 Ti for Windows XP